 Obesity in Hong Kong reaches 50% of the population

-According to a survey of more than 12,000 people, half of people living in the bustling metropolis of Hong Kong are overweight or obese.
+According to a survey of more than 12,000 people, half of the people living in the bustling metropolis of Hong Kong are overweight or obese.
 Figures relate to those over the age of 15 years old, which is representative of some 6.5 million people.
 We all know that keeping a healthy weight is important, but these findings indicate that we’re still far too apathetic about the risks of obesity in Hong Kong.
 Read our article today to find out where you can find support for dealing with your weight.

 What’s the story with obesity in Hong Kong?